psignoret/aad-sso-wordpress/readme.txt

 * Microsoft Entra ID group membership can be used to determine access and role.
 * New users can be registered on-the-fly based on their Microsoft Entra ID profile.
+* Missing profile photos can be imported from Microsoft Graph, with an optional user refresh control.
 * Can always fall back to regular username and password login.

 This is a work in progress, please feel free to contact me for help.
 This plugin is provided as-is, with no guarantees or assurances.